Pat Summitt is diagnosed with early onset dementia

 Tennessee’s season ended with a 77-58 loss to eventual national champion Baylor in the final of the Des Moines (Iowa) Regional.

-Since reaching 1,000 victories in 2009, Summitt has stood alone at that victory plateau among all NCAA coaches.
-Gene Bess, the men's coach at Three Rivers Community College in Poplar Bluff, Mo., has 1,152 victories at the junior college level.
+During her career, which began with the 1974-75 season, Summitt coached Tennessee to eight national championships.
+She finished this season with 1,098 career victories and stands alone at that victory plateau among all NCAA coaches.
+Gene Bess of Three Rivers Community College in Poplar Bluff, Mo., entered the season with 1,131 victories at the junior college level.

-Earlier this month, senior Glory Johnson became the 21st player coached by Summitt to be named an All-American.
-These players accounted for 36 total All-America honors under Summitt's tutelage.
+Earlier this month, senior Glory Johnson became the 21st player coached by Summitt to be named a State Farm (formerly Kodak) All-American.
+These players accounted for 36 total All-America honors under Summitt’s tutelege.

 Summitt has two basketball courts named after her — one at Thompson-Boling Arena and the other at her alma mater, UT Martin.
 She also has a street named after her on both campuses.